davidknoppers/rootkit/README.md

 ## Plants as a Service
-This project is an open source repository for an automated plant care system.
+This is an open source project for an automated plant care system.

-Contributors:
+**Contributors:**

 Danton Rodriguez, @p0516357